When Is It Legal to Be Fired?

-- take time off for family or medical leave as allowed by the Family and Medical Leave Act (FMLA);
+- taking time off for family or medical leave as allowed by the Family and Medical Leave Act (FMLA);

-- report illegal activities at work, such as health and safety violations or discrimination;
+- reporting illegal activities at work, such as health and safety violations or discrimination;

 - applying for workers’ compensation;

-- refuse to work under dangerous conditions; or
+- refusing to work under dangerous conditions; or

-- go to a court hearing because you (or a relative) need a restraining order or are a victim of a crime.
+- going to a court hearing because you or a family member need a restraining order or are a victim of a crime.